-Must maintain a 75% or higher in course curriculum with the exception of Clinical Procedure Evaluations (CPEs) and Image and Procedure Evaluations (I&Ps) -- Must score 80% or higher- overall grade in clinic must be 75% or higher.
-Please see course syllabi for more detailed information regarding grading procedures.
+While students must maintain a 75% or higher in course curriculum, a score of 80% or higher is REQUIRED for all Clinical

+Procedure Evaluations (CPEs) and Image and Procedure Evaluations (I&Ps) in Clinical Courses.

 Successful completion of the program shall be dependent on documented achievement of objectives and competencies defined in each syllabus.
 The Radiographer must have a thorough understanding and high degree of knowledge and competence in many skills used to treat patients safely and effectively.
 Your grades reflect your mastery of this important material.